Follow us on

 Cases of Crimean-Congo hemorrhagic fever are reported annually from the Southern Federal District, chiefly the Rostov, Volgograd, Astrakhan, and Stavropol regions, and the Republics of Bashkortostan, Dagestan, Kalmykia, and Ingushetia.
 The incidence usually peaks in the spring and early summer.
 The number of cases has been rising, which may be due to insufficient expenditure on measures to control exposure of cattle and other livestock to tick infestation.
 Crimean-Congo hemorrhagic fever is a life-threatening viral infection which is usually transmitted by ticks who have been feeding on infected animals (less commonly by direct contact with infected animals or rarely by exposure to an infected person).
 Initial symptoms may include fever, muscle aches, backache, joint pains, headaches, dizziness, and light sensitivity.
 Complications may result from hemorrhage into the skin, intestine, or other sites.
 Most cases occur in farm workers, who often remove ticks from farm animals without protecting themselves.
 Most travelers are at low risk.
 Tick precautions are recommended for all travelers to southern Russia.

-Seven laboratory-confirmed cases of Crimean-Congo hemorrhagic fever were reported from the Rostov oblast in May 2013: four cases from the Salsk district region, two from the Proletarsk district, and one from the Martynovsky district.
-The first case of the year was reported from Volgograd in May 2013.
+In June 2014, six cases of Crimean-Congo hemorrhagic fever were reported from the Volgograd region.
+Two cases were reported from Dagestan between April and June 2014.
+Two fatal cases were reported from Rostov in June 2014.
+In May 2014, nine laboratory-confirmed cases of Crimean-Congo hemorrhagic fever were reported from the Rostov oblast, and three from Stavropol.
+In May 2013, seven cases were reported from Rostov and the first case of the year was reported from Volgograd.
 Three cases were reported from the Rostov oblast in May 2011.
 As of July 2010, the year-long total of cases was 25 in Stavropol, 11 in Rostov, three in Astrakhan, and three in Volgograd.
 As of August 2009, two cases of Crimean-Congo hemorrhagic fever (one fatal) had been reported from Volgograd for the year.
 As of June 2009, a total of 23 cases had been reported from Stavropol for the year.
 For 2008, a total of 80 cases and six fatalities were recorded from Stavropol, which represented a significant increase over previous years.
 As of July 2008, more than 400 cases had been recorded for Bashkortostan and 53 for Rostov (chiefly the Orlov, Martinov, and Zimovnikov districts).
 For the year 2007, a total of 224 cases had been recorded by August, compared to 191 cases during the same period in 2006.
 By region, a total of 63 cases were registered in the Republic of Kalmykia (65 in 2006), 53 in the Rostov region (52 in 2006), 58 cases in the Stavropol region (40 in 2006), 28 cases in the Volgograd region (16 in 2006), 19 in the Astrakhan region (15 in 2006), one in the Republic of Karachaevo-Cherkessia (none in 2006), one in the Republic of Ingushetia (none in 2006), and one in the Republic of Dagestan (3 in 2006).
 In the year 2006, the number of cases in the Southern Federal District was substantially higher than in 2005 and the incidence was highest in the Republic of Kalmykia.
 In recent years, the number of cases has been increasing in the Yaroslavl region.
 For further information, see ProMED-mail.

 An outbreak of Legionnaires' disease was reported in July 2007 from the town of Verkhnyaya Pyshma in the Urals region, apparently related to contamination of the hot water supply after routine maintenance in the local thermal plant.
 A total of 130 cases and five deaths were identified.
 See ProMED-mail for details.
 Legionnaires' disease is a bacterial infection which typically causes pneumonia but may also involve other organ systems.
 The disease is usually transmitted by airborne droplets from contaminated water sources, such as cooling towers, air conditioners, whirlpools, and showers.
 Legionnaires' disease is not transmitted from person-to-person.